odinuv/web/en/apv/course/technical-support.md

 This example takes any text (`.*` pattern) that is contained in the URL and passes it as the `q` parameter.
 The Modifier *L* means
 that this rule is *last* applied and *QSA* means *query string append* (take everything that is behind `?` in the original URL and forward it).
-The URL in the users browser stays the same unless there us *R* flag after `RewriteRule`.
+The URL in the browser stays the same unless there is *R* flag after `RewriteRule`.

 Another use-case of mod_rewrite is to add `www` to the URL beginning when a user enters just `site.com` into the web browser: